Resin Art: Glossy, Impressive Results With No Experience

 Never.
 Liquid resin hardens inside pipes and pollutes water before it cures, and this catches beginners because half a cup of leftovers feels like dishwater.
 Let the excess cure fully in its mixing cup instead, then pop out the hardened puck and bin it as ordinary solid waste.
 Better yet, keep a couple of tiny spare molds nearby and turn every leftover into a bonus keychain.

 Love what you see here?
-Save individual picks with on any item, or copy the whole list to your own wishlist in one click — great for coming back to later, or dropping as a not-so-subtle hint.
+Save individual picks with on any item, or copy everything to a list of your own in one click — great for coming back to later, or dropping as a not-so-subtle hint.

 Disclosure: Some product links may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.